Jackson Creek (Victoria): Location and features

 The incised meanders of the Jackson Creek demonstrate the downcutting of the Newer Volcanics and have formed rapids and small falls, along with outcrops of columnar basalts and tessellated pavements, for example at the Organ Pipes National Park near the Calder Freeway, a prominent display of basaltic columns so named because they look like organ pipes.
 Upstream, a bluestone flour mill near the falls south of Sunbury harnessed the major drop in river levels.

+The Jacksons Creek biik wurrdha Regional Parklands are located on the creek.

 Etymology

 The creek was named after the early Colonial settlers William Jackson and his brother, Samuel, who named the township of Sunbury after Sunbury-on-Thames, in Surrey, England when it was established in 1857.

 By inference, as Deep Creek has been called the east branch of the Maribyrnong River, Jackson Creek could be considered the west branch.
 The creek has also historically been called Saltwater River Western Branch, Gisborne Creek, Macedon River, Saltwater River, and Saltwater Creek.